-The Migelien Gerritzen Fellowship is open to conduct conservation or scientific research on artworks and historical artefacts.
-The fellowship is awarded for the applicants from all over the world.
+The Rijkmuseum is inviting applicants to apply for the Michelin Gerritzen Fellowship in the Netherlands.
+The program is open to conduct conservation or scientific research on artworks and historical artefacts.
+The fellowship is awarded for applicants from all over the world.

-- Course Level: The fellowship is available to pursue research programme.
+- Course Level: The fellowship is available to pursue a research programme.

 - Study Subject: The fellowship is awarded in artworks and historical artefacts

 - Nationality: International student

 - Number of Scholarships: Not given

 - Scholarship can be taken in the Netherlands

 - Eligible Countries: Applicants of all nationalities are eligible for the fellowship.